xcore/sc_multi_uart/app_sk_muart_com_demo/doc_quickstart/quickstart.rst

     * For Win 7: `Hercules Setup Utility by HW-Group <http://www.hw-group.com/products/hercules/index_en.html>`_
     * For MAC users: `SecureCRT7.0 <http://www.vandyke.com/download/securecrt/>`_

-Similar tools exist for Linux users but for the purposes of this demonstartion a Windows or OS X platform using the tools above is reccomended.
+Similar tools exist for Linux users but for the purposes of this demonstartion a Windows or OS X platform using the tools above is recommended.

 Hardware Setup
 ++++++++++++++